jp3-pulse-creative/am-globaltag/wp-content/plugins/password-protected/readme.txt

 = Can I whitelist certain user roles for passwordless access? = Yes, the User Role Whitelisting feature allows you to give open (passwordless) access to specific user roles without requiring a password.

+= What is Partial Content Protection in WordPress? = Partial Content Protection lets you lock only specific sections of a page or post while keeping the rest publicly visible.
+You can use shortcodes to hide premium text, images, or downloads behind a password.

+= How can I password protect a section of a WordPress page or post? = Simply wrap the content you want to lock with the shortcode that you generate using the Password Protected plugin.
+Only visitors with the correct password will be able to see it.

+= Can I use Partial Content Protection with Elementor or Gutenberg? = Yes!
+It works seamlessly with Elementor, Gutenberg, and Beaver Builder.
+You can protect individual blocks, sections, or widgets without breaking your page design.

 = Does the plugin password protect wp-admin (WordPress admin login page)? = Yes, the WP-Admin Protection feature adds an extra layer of security to the WordPress admin dashboard.
 It prevents unauthorized access to your wp-admin.